babinowich/ng-input-highlighter/README.md

         text: string,
         css: string
     }
+If you'd like to add menus and replacement options, refer to the documentation and demo for optional attributes on the targetItem class.

 If you choose to do external analysis, meaning letting a separate parsing service look for specific entities, place the component in your html with: